harvardconsulting-25F/procurementmodel/README.md

      `https://harvardconsulting-25F.github.io/procurementmodel/`

 The workflow (`.github/workflows/deploy.yml`) automatically:
-- Builds the React app with the correct base path (`/procurementmodel/`)
+- Builds the React app with the correct base path (auto-detected from the repo name so GitHub Pages serves `/your-repo/` assets properly)
 - Deploys the `dist/` folder to GitHub Pages
 - Runs on every push to `main` branch